kubestellar/kubestellar/docs/README.md

 (other variations are possible, PR an update to the <a href="{{ config.repo_url }}/blob/{{ config.ks_branch }}/docs/overrides/stylesheets/kubestellar.css">kubestellar.css</a> file and, once approved, use the style on the plain codeblock in your documentation.)

 ### Testing/Running Docs
 How do we ensure that our documented examples work?
 Simple, we 'execute' our documentation in our CI.
-We built automation called 'run-doc-shells' which can be invoked to test any markdown (.md) file in our repository.
+We built automation called 'docs-ecutable' which can be invoked to test any markdown (.md) file in our repository.
 You could use it in your project as well - afterall it is opensource.

 #### The way it works:
 - create your .md file as you normally would